danielbh/danielhollcraft.com/ui/pages/blog/fp-react-loading-component/index.md

 Warning!
 This blog entry assumes you are familar with basic functional programming concepts.
 If you need a refresher [check out JavaScript Guru Eric Elliot's blog entry](https://medium.com/javascript-scene/the-two-pillars-of-javascript-pt-2-functional-programming-a63aa53a41a4)

 While the above examples are rather common, what about something a bit more rare?
 I think it’s harder to find examples of leveraging currying and closures in the React ecosystem.
-Given this, I’ve put together an example that shows how you can use these two concepts in a lightweight an elegant way.
+Given this, I’ve put together an example that shows how you can use these two concepts in a lightweight and elegant way.

 Before I go on to explain the example, let’s first clarify the problem I will be solving.

 Imagine you have a data feed in your UI like Facebook or LinkedIn.
 The feed takes time to load, but some parts of the feed or page might be ready before others.
 Why prevent a user from using those parts of the page?
 Also, sometimes a page load is slower than ideal, one strategy to increase user experience is to use some type of loading animation.
-This makes the user feel like they are waiting less time and is great **as long as they aren’t waiting that long!** Also it makes the user feel the page is loading and not stalled.
+This makes the user feel like they are waiting less and is great **as long as they aren’t waiting that long!** Also it makes the user feel the page is loading and not stalled.

 We’ll use functional programming to create loading components for our main components!